 The fast lifers are a very diverse group and many are quite happy indulging deeply into a chosen hobby, or do their best to serve the local community.
 Others are professional participants in extreme sports or challenge themselves every day on murder worlds.
 And some really do seek out the fringes, living as relativistic explorers, intersystem pirates, or colony leaders.
 While the fast lifers are may seem alike to the mortalists, the similarities are only superficial.
 The mortalists pursue an agenda of a standard lifespan for all, seeing it as a way to halt a perceived growing atrophy of terragen society.
 The Fast Lifers have no universal agenda or world view.
 They are only related to each other by the fact that they have chosen a limited lifespan for themselves for a personal gain in life value.

-Fastman - Text by Jorge Ditchkenberg A biont, usually human, whose goal is to live an otherwise normal life and appearance without eating.
-Organic compounds of any kind are avoided, and the diet of a person who achieves the fastman ideal consists only of water and perhaps some mineral supplements.
+Faster - Text by Jorge Ditchkenberg A biont, usually human, whose goal is to live an otherwise normal life and appearance without eating.
+Organic compounds of any kind are avoided, and the diet of a person who achieves the faster ideal consists only of water and perhaps some mineral supplements.
 Internal nanotech and an internal or external power source are intended to provide all other necessities.
-See also The Fastman Lifestyle.
+See also The Faster Lifestyle.

-Fastman Shoes - Text by Jorge Ditchkenberg Shoes that at night walk by themselves and connect to an energy source, and in the daytime supply their user with energy.
+Power Shoes - Text by Jorge Ditchkenberg Shoes that at night walk by themselves and connect to an energy source, and in the daytime supply their user with energy.
 Especially popular with children, who are often too small to carry a longer-term energy supply and who might otherwise forget to connect to an external source.
-See also the Fastman Lifestyle.